Taking aim at the wino-higgsino plane with the LHC: Custom hadronic mono- ( ) analysis

 Our mono-boson analysis upgrades an existing search by the ATLAS Collaboration \cite{Aaboud:2018xdl} based on a partial LHC Run 2 dataset with integrated luminosity $\mathcal{L} = 36.1\,\text{fb}^{-1}$.
-Mono-boson searches were originally conceived for fermionic dark matter models, for example \cite{Lopez:2014qja}, by creating a binned missing energy distribution to improve the search sensitivity.
-The original search focuses on single on-shell hadronically-decaying vector bosons, produced in association with invisible particles.
-Our improved method, focusing on the missing energy distribution, is described in \cite{Carpenter:2021jbd}.
-The typical event topology features significant missing energy along with one hadronically tagged vector boson.
+Mono-boson searches were originally conceived for fermionic dark matter models, \emph{e.g.} \cite{Lopez:2014qja}.
+This ATLAS search targets single on-shell hadronically-decaying vector bosons, produced in association with invisible particles.
+The typical event topology features significant missing energy along with either $\geq \!
+1$ fat jet or $\geq\!
+2$ narrow jets.
+Here we discuss in greater detail the signals probed by this analysis before reviewing the ATLAS selections and detailing our enhanced analysis.